aimeos/aimeos-docs/src/models/extend-managers.md

 * Extend the database table (refer to [schema updates](../infrastructure/schema-migrations.md))
 * Create a new class in your project specific Aimeos extension
-* Store the class file in the `./lib/custom/src/` directory
+* Store the class file in the `./src/` directory
-* Use the same directory structure as for the original class below the `./src` directory
+* Use the same directory structure as for the original class below the `./src/` directory, e.g. `./src/MShop/Product/Manager/`
 * Give it a different name as the original class, e.g. *Myproject*
 * Extend from the original class